argaghulamahmad/sso-ui-renew-notice/README.md

 Prevents University of Indonesia student email accounts from expiring because they forgot to change their password.
 #### Github Action?
 - Github action provide pipeline that free to use without limit as long the repo visiblity is public
-- Can triggered with cron
+- Can triggered with cron (linux time scheduler)

 ### Make it your own
 #### Clone this repo